 This post is by Dana Sitton.

-Dana Sitton is a wife to her best friend and favorite dancing partner, James, and mama to their fun-loving tribe of three children ages 7, 5, and 1.
+Dana Sitton is a wife to her best friend and favorite dancing partner, James, and mama to their fun-loving tribe of three children ages 8, 6, and 2.
 She is a former educator, who now enjoys spending her time seeing the world through the eyes of her own children, cooking, decorating, and writing.
-Dana has written several pieces for the platform, The Mighty, and is currently working on writing her first book.
 Dana enjoys fostering relationships and encouraging women to join in community with one another.
 She faithfully facilitates women’s ministry opportunities within her home church and seeks to support and inspire women with her writing via her blog and social media presence.
-Connect with Dana on through her website www.cultivatetheheart.com, on Facebook at https://www.facebook.com/cultivatetheheart, or on Instagram at https://www.instagram.com/cultivatetheheart.

 Jumpstart your mornings with my free workshop and the 3-Minute Morning Kit.